tapis-project/documentation/source/deployment/administration.rst

 approach of the smoke tests to the Status App.

 The other type of test included is contained in the ``integration_tests`` folder.
-These tests make more elaborate checks of the Tapis functionality than that checked by the smoke tests, incluind submitting jobs and monitoring that the jobs complete.
+These tests make more elaborate checks of the Tapis functionality than that checked by the smoke tests, including submitting jobs and monitoring that the jobs complete.
 These tests will require some configuration unique to each site (for example, an execution system to use to run the jobs).
 Also, unlike the smoke tests, the integration tests use Python and the Tapis Python SDK (tapipy).
 Please see the README in the repository for more details.